springfox/springfox-demos/boot-static-docs/README.md

 - The [asciidoctor-gradle-plugin](https://github.com/asciidoctor/asciidoctor-gradle-plugin) to generate pdf and html asciidoctor docs.

-To generate the asciidoctor documantation run:
+To generate the asciidoctor documentation run:

 ```bash
 ./gradlew boot-static-docs:asciidoctor